huideyeren/anshitsu/README.md

 Add Gaussian noise.

-To add noise, you need to specify floating-point numbers; a value of about 10.0 will be just right.
+To add noise, you need to specify a floating-point number; a value of about 10.0 will be just right.

 ## Special Thanks